 For a practical walkthrough on structuring your remote workflow, see our full guide on working with patients remotely.

-Ensuring Your Free Telehealth Platform is GDPR or HIPAA-Compliant
+Ensuring Your Free Telehealth Platform Is Secure and GDPR-Compliant

 Privacy is not a feature that should be reserved for paid tiers.
-Any platform you use to conduct video consultations with patients must meet strict data security standards, including HIPAA compliance.
+Any platform you use to conduct video consultations with patients must meet strict data-security and privacy standards appropriate to your market (for example, GDPR in the UK and EU).

 The platform does not route calls through generic consumer video conferencing infrastructure.
 It uses a purpose-built, GDPR-compliant environment designed specifically for clinical use.